Aurea Dicta by Miquel Barceló

 Launching the most ambitious book by the most important Spanish artist of our time.

-The three-time winner of the Spanish National Arts Prize, Miquel Barceló, worked for almost two years to revisit one of the gems of Catalan literature, the Aurea Dicta (words of gold) volume.
+The three-time winner of the Spanish National Arts Prize, Miquel Barceló, worked for two years to revisit one of the gems of Catalan literature, the Aurea Dicta (words of gold) volume.
+Aurea Dicta is a compilation of ancient aphorisms and poems, selected and translated to Catalan for the first time by a group of pioneer thinkers at the beginning of the 20th century, now finally turned into a piece of art by Miquel Barceló.

 Barcelo’s most ambitious publishing project to date is a must have for bibliophiles.
 It was published by ‘La Casa dels Classics’ launched on a exclusive edition of 1.298 copies signed by the artist, sold for 4.000€ each.